bparanj/crystal/electronics/components/resistor-ac.md

 ```

 Phase in electronics refers to the position of a point in a signal's cycle, measured in degrees or radians.
-Here are the key points about phase:

 1. Basic Concept:

 - One complete cycle is 360 degrees
 - Phase describes where in this cycle a signal is at a given time
 - It's used to compare the timing relationship between two signals

 2. Common Phase Relationships:

 - In-phase: 0° (signals peak and trough at the same time)
 - Out-of-phase: 180° (one signal peaks while other troughs)
 - Quarter-phase: 90° (one signal peaks when other crosses zero)

 3. Practical Applications:

 - Power factor in AC circuits
 - Phase-shift keying in communications
 - Audio processing and sound systems